 Provide a superior level of communication through:

 “I think transparency is something that is increasingly expected at universities so that we all understand what is going on at the university and how we can work together.”
-Hubbard’s Chief of Staff will be working on communication initiatives from a divisional point of view.
+Hubbard’s office will be working on communication initiatives from a divisional point of view.
 Each functional area will be responsible for customer and staff communication as we work on our divisional and university goals.

 What makes a job difficult from a business perspective can be stated as: